sudsho/leetcode-solutions/notes/templates-2024.md

 - floyd cycle is the cleanest way for find duplicate variants.
 - offline + sort queries trick for max-XOR-with-threshold.
 - KMP failure function for shortest period type problems.
+- another way to think about kth smallest with two heaps.